lullsea/sudoku-solver/README.md

 ### About
-Starts a game of sudoku and is capable of solving the board with a single button click.
+Starts a game of sudoku with the capability of being able to solve the board with a single button click.

-__Weekly project no.1__